scivislab/Path-Mappings-with-Lookahead/README.md

 # Path Mappings with Lookahead

-This repository contains the source code for the paper presented PacificVis 2025:
+This repository contains the source code for the PacificVis 2025 paper

 "Accelerating Computation of Stable Merge Tree Edit Distances using Parameterized Heuristics" Florian Wetzels, Heike Leitte and Christoph Garth